apache/pekko/docs/src/main/paradox/additional/operations.md

 you may want to automate the discovery of nodes for the cluster joining process, using your cloud providers, cluster orchestrator, or other form of service discovery (such as managed DNS).

-The open source Akka Management library includes the @extref:[Cluster Bootstrap](akka-management:bootstrap/index.html) module which handles just that.
+The open source Pekko Management library includes the @extref:[Cluster Bootstrap](pekko-management:bootstrap/index.html) module which handles just that.
 Please refer to its documentation for more details.

 @@@ note

-If you are running Akka in a Docker container or the nodes for some other reason have separate internal and external ip addresses you must configure remoting according to @ref:[Akka behind NAT or in a Docker container](../remoting-artery.md#remote-configuration-nat-artery)
+If you are running Pekko in a Docker container or the nodes for some other reason have separate internal and external ip addresses you must configure remoting according to @ref:[Pekko behind NAT or in a Docker container](../remoting-artery.md#remote-configuration-nat-artery)

 @@@